Celestine0011/Celestine/README.md

-- 👋 Hi, I’m @Celestne
+- 👋 Hi, I’m @Celestine
 - 👀 I’m a Data and Business Analyst
 - 💞️ I’m looking to collaborate on Data Analysis and Business Analysis projects
 - 📫 You can reach me on azonobicelestinec@gmail.com